alvarosantamariagomez/sari/www/about.md

 <br>

-Current SARI version: *enero 2026*  --  "On the other side of the screen, it all looks so easy."
+Current SARI version: *febrero 2026*  --  "Oh... between a human being and a person?
+My money's on the computer."

 -----------------